 - Most people use RRIFs to meet their living expenses in their retirement years.
 But for others, this source of revenue is not only unnecessary, it actually adds to their taxable income.
 If this situation applies to you, you may wish to consider making arrangements to donate your RRIF withdrawals.
 Tax receipts for these donations will allow you to realize significant tax savings.

 Gifting at death (RRSPs/RRIFs)

-It is important to note that, in Quebec, a charitable organization can be designated as an RRSP or RRIF beneficiary only through the donor’s will or life insurance policy, as opposed to other Canadian provinces, where this can be done directly in the RRSP/RRIF forms.
+In Quebec, a charitable organization can be designated as an RRSP or RRIF beneficiary only through the donor’s will or life insurance policy.
+(Note that certain paperwork must be filled out for an RRSP or RRIF held under a life insurance contract.)